MailTape/MailTape-v1/_posts/2014-09-21-Harleighblu.md

 ---

 <p id="introduction">
-This morning, we're back, with a lady. our guest’ selection is a pure ode to relaxness.
+This morning, we're back and with a lady: please welcome Harleighblu..
 Please welcome the young and amazing belgian producer [LUUUL](https://soundcloud.com/luuul "LUUUL Soundcloud").</p>

-# Chillwave summer
+# Soul Vibes

 Chillwave music has pretty popular for many years now, but new talented producers continue to pop up all around the globe.
 [LUUUL](https://soundcloud.com/luuul "LUUUL Soundcloud") is definitely one of the most promising one.
 His music has everything to make you dream and make our existences worth livin’.